California Earthquake Premium and Policy Count Data Call 2012

 If your company does not have any experience in the lines of business mentioned above for the year 2012, the reporting requirement is satisfied by indicating so on the Signature Page.

 Penalties for Non-Compliance: Companies that fail to submit the Signature Page and the Data Collection Workbook ( if applicable) by the requested due date will be considered in non-compliance with CIC § 700(c) and will be referred to the Department's Legal Division for further action.

 Step 1: Determine whether your company has any data to report.
 If "no data", please download the Signature Page, fill it out, and return it before the due date.

 Step 2: If your company has data to report, download BOTH the EQ-EXP 2012 Data Workbook and the Signature Page.
 If you have any problems, please feel free to call Roy Chan at (213) 346-6731.
 Fill out the Workbook using the downloaded file, and e-mail it to email@example.com.
 For the Signature Page, please have it signed and saved/scanned back to a pdf file.
 If you are unable to scan it to a pdf, you could mail it to:

 Rate Specialist Bureau

 Los Angeles, CA 90013

-For the documents in PDF format, you will need Adobe Acrobat Reader 3.0 or higher to view it, or download a copy by visiting our Free Document Reader page.
+For the documents in PDF format, you will need Adobe Acrobat Reader 3.0 or higher to view it, or download a copy of the software by visiting our Free Document Readers web page.